Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning: Related Works

-{\bf 3D Reconstruction with Deep Learning.} Many methods have been proposed as ways to leverage deep learning to reconstruct scenes or objects.
-While some methods aim to predict object shape from RGB data only \cite{xu2024instantmesh, jun2023shap, liu2024one, engelmann2021points}, we instead focus on using depth measurements during reconstruction.
+{\bf 3D Reconstruction with Deep Learning Priors.} Many methods have been proposed as ways to leverage deep learning to reconstruct scenes or objects.
+While some methods aim to predict object shape from RGB data only \cite{xu2024instantmesh, liu2024one, engelmann2021points}, we instead focus on using depth measurements during reconstruction.
 DeepSDF \cite{park2019deepsdf} is a method to reconstruct an object by running inference-time optimization to recover a latent code for a neural implicit function.
 In the context of robotics, \cite{liao2024uncertainty} extends DeepSDF to have uncertainty-awareness.
 Other work, such as occupancy networks \cite{mescheder2019occupancy} or PointSDF \cite{van2020learning} try to directly predict such a latent code without inference-time optimization.
 Deep learning has also been leveraged to learn kernels, which are used to construct a continuous signed distance function \cite{williams2022neural, huang2023neural}.
 Language is also used during reconstruction in \cite{kasten2024point} and \cite{cheng2023sdfusion}.
 Another work uses a voxel-to-voxel variational autoencoder conditioned on bounding boxes \cite{saund2021diverse}.
-While these works typically focus on single object scenes, other work focuses on reconstruction scenes with multiple occluding objects.
-For example, \cite{agnew2021amodal} learns a reconstruction from a voxel representation with different channels to account for occlusion.
-Another method uses silhouettes to refine the initial reconstructions \cite{li2019silhouette}.
+While these works typically focus on single object scenes, other work focuses on reconstructing multi-object scenes.
+For example, \cite{agnew2021amodal} learns to reconstruct a voxel representation, leveraging different input channels to account for occlusion.
+Alternatively, work such as \cite{iwase2024zero} aim to reconstruct the scene-wide geometry without bothering to separate each object.
+Instead, we focus on reconstructing \textit{individual} objects in a manner robust to occlusion.
 In practice, these deep learning approaches can struggle to reconstruct noisy scenes with multiple, highly occluded, unknown objects on real world depth cameras.
-Inaccurate segmentation can also be a problem for many of these methods as well.
+These methods can also struggle when segmentation is inaccurate.